 China Eastern is also the only airline I’ve flown that offers paid upgrades on the in-flight entertainment system.
 Of course, the prices are ridiculous.

-In 2017, I will leverage the top-tier status earned in 2016 in the OneWorld and SkyTeam alliances to enjoy additional travel experiences.
+In 2017, I will leverage the top-tier status earned in 2016 in the OneWorld and SkyTeam alliances to enjoy and report on additional travel experiences.